ioannachourdaki/Minesweeper/README.md

 # Minesweeper

-This project was developed for the Multimedia Technology course.
+This is a Minesweeper game implementation, developed for the Multimedia Technology Course at ECE NTUA.
 It leverages **Java** to implement all core functionalities and **JavaFX** for the Graphical User Interface (GUI).

 ## Features